| | |

 The Canon Rebel series of DSLR cameras are entry-level camera bodies, suitable for beginner to intermediate photographers looking for complete control over their shot.

-The Canon EF 75-300mm F/4-5.6 III is a budget camera lens that allows you to shoot at focal lengths of anywhere between 75-300mm.
+The Canon EF 75-300mm F/4-5.6 III is a budget camera lens that allows you to shoot at focal lengths between 75 and 300mm.

-I’ve covered the astrophotography performance of this lens before, and it continues to impress me.
+I’ve covered this lens’s astrophotography performance before, and it continues to impress me.
 As expected, this lens performs much better at lower f-stops.

-I wouldn’t recommend shooting wide-open at F/4 for astrophotography.
-I’ve found F/6.3 to be a great middle-ground between light-gathering power and star quality.
+I wouldn’t recommend shooting wide open at F/4 for astrophotography.
+I’ve found F/6.3 to be a great compromise between light-gathering power and star quality.

 • Lens Mount: Canon EF